baskvava/react-epic/README.md

 # React Epic ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-green.svg)

-> Demos how to create common react components from scratch.
+> Demo for how to create common react components from scratch?
 Built by `Next.js` and `Tailwind css`

-Try as much as possible without using library from outside.
-This is a nice way to practice and deeply understand how it works
+The benefits to try as much as possible without using library from outside.

+- Practice and deeply understand how it works.

+- Learn components system design.

 ## Components